|

 the Gray Whales on

-the protected waters of Scammon's Lagoon!
+the very protected waters of Scammon's Lagoon!

 Exciting